 Because snails are soft-bodied animals, many of them have invented a complex strategy for maintaining their soft tissues, for protecting themselves against predation and support for internal organs.
 This strategy relies on the elaboration of an external calcified rigid structure, the shell.

-In snails, demand for calcium is even higher than for shrimp.
+In snails, the demand for calcium is even higher than for shrimp.
 Their external shell is almost completely made of calcium carbonate (about 95-98%, the remaining 2% mass are compounds of Fe, Mg, Mn, Al, Na, K).
 Mostly because snails’ shells can have several calcified layers (generally two to five).

 Calcium Supplements for Shrimp and Snail Tanks

 If you do not want your shrimp to have molting problems.
-If you see that your snails are starting to get eroded shells, cracks, holes or lose their color (turn whitish).
+If you see that your snails are starting to get eroded shells, cracks, holes, or lose their color (turn whitish).
 The most likely cause is not enough calcium in the water.
 As I have just said, we need to provide our shrimp and snails with two sources of calcium:

 - From water (water mineralization).